 A fund is a grouping of related accounts that is used to maintain control over resources that have been segregated for specific activities or objectives.
 CIRM uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-CIRM reports one governmental-type fund, the Stem Cell Fund (Fund).
+CIRM reports one governmental-type fund, the Stem Cell Fund (Fund), which is a special revenue fund.